 State and federally funded medical programs administered by the county may pay for all or part of a qualifying resident’s medical bills.
 The medical programs include:

-Medical Assistance for Employed Persons with Disabilities (MA-EPD) - This program allows working people with disabilities to qualify for Medical Assistance under higher income and asset limits.
+- Medical Assistance for Employed Persons with Disabilities (MA-EPD) - This program allows working people with disabilities to qualify for Medical Assistance under higher income and asset limits.
 It is intended to encourage persons with disabilities to work and enjoy the financial benefits of being employed.
-There will be a premium payment based on income.
+Recipients pay a premium based on income.

 How to Apply